 by Cynthia M. Johnson, MA

-Blepharitis is an inflammation of the eyelid that tends to recur.
-It is a common eye disorder that can affect the skin, lashes, or glands of the eyelid.
+Blepharitis is inflammation of the eyelids.
+It can affect the skin, lashes, or glands of the eyelid.

-Blepharitis may also be a combination of these 2 types.
+A person may also have a mix of both types.

-Other general issue that may play a role in blepharitis include:
+Other things that may play a role are: